csc-training/hpc-python/docs/03-cython.md

 - CFFI provides easy interfacing to C libraries
     - System libraries and user libraries
     - Python can take care of some datatype conversions
+	- "pointer" objects are needed for NumPy arrays